Mercedes-Benz in motorsport: Sportscar racing

 After the Sauber team parted company with their sponsor Kouros at the end of 1987, Mercedes-Benz increased their involvement with Sauber for the 1988 season to become a factory entrant under the Sauber-Mercedes name.
-Still using the C9 the team won 5 races but came 2nd to the TWR Jaguar team in the championship.
-However, 1989 was to be a different story with Sauber-Mercedes winning all but one championship race to become world champions (including coming 1st and 2nd at the 24 Hours of Le Mans - all achieved with the C9.
-For the 1990 World Sportscar Championship season the C9 was replaced by the all-new C11, while the team was renamed Mercedes-Benz (though the outfit was still run by Sauber).
+Still using the C9 the team won 5 races but came second to the TWR Jaguar team in the championship.
+However, 1989 was to be a different story with Sauber-Mercedes winning all but one championship race to become world champions (including coming first and second at the 24 Hours of Le Mans - all achieved with the C9.
+For the 1990 World Sports Prototype Championship season the C9 was replaced by the all-new C11, while the team was renamed Mercedes-Benz (though the outfit was still run by Sauber).
 The team dominated the season, again winning all but one race to become world champions.
 Mercedes-Benz eventually withdrew from sportscar racing after a dismal 1991 season with the C291.

 Mercedes-Benz returned to sportscar racing in 1997, with the CLK GTR which was entered in the new FIA GT Championship world championship series.
-In its first year, the CLK GTR won the teams' and the drivers' championships.
+In its first year, the CLK GTR, built by AMG, won the teams' and the drivers' championships.
 It would again dominate the FIA GT in 1998, and would go on to win its second championship in a row.
-The CLK GTR would be the last car to win the FIA GT Championship.
 The successor to this car, the CLR was a spectacular failure.
-It was entered in the 1999 Le Mans race, but a series of accidents involving the car become airborne brought about the cancellation of the CLR project and Mercedes-Benz (as a factory team) has not participated in sports prototype racing since.
+It was entered in the 1999 Le Mans race only, but a series of accidents involving the car become airborne brought about the cancellation of the CLR project and Mercedes-Benz (as a factory team) has not participated in sports prototype racing since.